chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 ----------------------

 As previously mentionned, the case is run in two steps:

 #.
-Simulation to reach a pseudo steady-state for the flow field;
+Simulation to reach a pseudo steady-state of the flow field;
 #.
 Transient simulation to transport tracer through the domain.

 The simulation can be launched on multiple cores using ``mpirun`` and the ``lethe-fluid-sharp`` executable.
 Using 6 CPU cores and assuming that the ``lethe-fluid-sharp`` executable is within your path, the simulation can be launched by typing: